On the Authenticity of the (Modern)

 How Brhat Parasara Hora Sastra became Gospel

 Ever since 1984 with the publication of the first volume of Brhat Parasara Hora Sastra (Parasara, 1984) with translation and commentary by R. Santanam, Brhat Parasara Hora Sastra (henceforth BPHS) has been successfully marketed to Vedic astrologers in India and abroad as the preeminent text on Vedic astrology.
-Ranjan, the publishers, described it as: "The Gospel Book of Hindu Astrology with Master Key to Divination" (I coined the term "Vedic Astrology" but had not yet popularized it until 1988).
+Ranjan, the publishers, described it as: "The Gospel Book of Hindu Astrology with Master Key to Divination" (I didn't coin the term "Vedic Astrology" my guru maharaja did, but I did popularize it in 1988).
 This reputation was further cemented when Sagar published their superior edition of the same work with translation and commentary by Sriman Girish Chand Sharma (Parasara, 1994).

 The idea that one gets, especially for followers of Lord Krsna's Vedic culture, is that the modern edition of BPHS is a very ancient text dating back to the beginning of Kali-yuga (3102 B.C.).
 Hence, the views set forth in the BPHS are seen by many as sacrosanct, infallible and on par with sacred scriptures like the Vedas or Srimad Bhagavatam.
 And, hence BPHS is often quoted as pramana -- authoritative evidence -- in Vedic astrological discourse.
 But what is the real status of BPHS and the implications to Vedic astrology?